 Cons of the Root Smart Indoor Plant Growing System

-Considering you can grow a year’s worth of herbs, tomatoes, strawberries or other produce with a low priced kit from any garden center, this is a pretty big investment, even compared to going shopping to an organic produce store to get the end result.
+Considering you can grow a year’s worth of herbs, tomatoes, strawberries or other products with a [a href=”https://www.amazon.com/dp/AB01MQD3RPE?tag=ahrobo-20″>Alow priced kit/a> from any garden center, this is a pretty big investment, even compared to going shopping to an organic produce store to get the end result.

 The disposable Root pods are the company’s version of a cloud subscription, with users need to buy new ones every growing season, you might be able to reuse old ones, but we’re betting the company would rather users pay up on a regular basis for some new seeds and pods, which is no bad things as a business model, but not exactly friendly on the wallet.